lalitb/opentelemetry-rust/opentelemetry-user-events-logs/examples/README.md

 let provider =  LoggerProvider::builder().with_log_processor(reenterant_processor).build();
 ```

-### Sample code:
+### Example code:

-The sample code uses `test` as the ProviderName and `1` as the EventKeyword.
+The example code uses `test` as the ProviderName and `1` as the EventKeyword.
 So, it makes these 5 tracepoints:

 * test_L5K1Gtest
 * test_L4K1Gtest